danbev/learning-knative/README.md

 Controller components:
 ```
-1) Informer/SharedInformer
+##### Informer/SharedInformer
-A resource can be watched which verb in the exposed REST API.
+A resource can be watched which is a verb in the exposed REST API.
 When this is used
 there will be a long running connection, a http/2 stream, of event changes to
 the resource (create, update, delete, etc).